Jeanstaquet/PortfolioProjects/whatsapp-revisited-clone/README.md

 # Project: Whatsapp-clone
 This project is a clone of what's app web.
 It has all the most important features of the real whats'app app.

-_info: The link is available on request as it does not have a back-end to protect data transactions._
+_info: The link of the app is available on request as it does not have a back-end to protect data transactions (even if with firebase, transactions could remain in front-end)._

 # Features!
 Here is a list, the details of each feature are further down in the file